pkmn/engine/docs/TESTING.md

 - pkmn does not have any notion of a ['format'](https://github.com/smogon/pokemon-showdown/blob/master/config/formats.ts) or [custom 'rules'](https://github.com/smogon/pokemon-showdown/blob/master/config/CUSTOM-RULES.md)
-- the ordering of keyword arguments in Pokémon Showdown not strictly defined
+- the ordering of keyword arguments in Pokémon Showdown is not strictly defined
 - several of Pokémon Showdown's protocol messages are redundant/implementation specific
 - pkmn always returns a single 'stream' and always includes exact HP (ie. Pokémon Showdown's "omniscient stream") - other streams of information must be computed from this